 - When the display reads "Hot", add ONION, BELL PEPPER, and GARLIC.
 Sauté until tender, stirring as needed.

-- Add BEEF and sauté until it's no longer pink, stirring as needed.
+- Add BEEF and sauté until cooked through, stirring as needed.
 Drain any excess fat.
+Add a splash of broth and scrape any brown bits off the bottom aka deglaze the pot.

-- Add DICED TOMATOES (with juice) and loosen any brown bits from bottom of the pot.
-Stir in TOMATO PASTE, CHILI POWDER, CUMIN, and SALT.
+- Stir in TOMATO PASTE, CHILI POWDER, CUMIN, and SALT.

-- Add MACARONI, then WATER (or broth), pressing macaroni under the water to submerge.
+- Add MACARONI to the pot and don't stir, then WATER (or broth), pressing macaroni under the water to submerge.

 - Secure lid, turn pressure valve to "Sealing" position.
 Press "Cancel" then select "Manual" or "Pressure Cook” for 2 minutes on HIGH pressure. *see recipe note